The mestiza muse

 Image of hair ingredients for curly hair.

 Maintaining the vitality of your curly hair is a fusion of art and science.
 Imagine your hair as a delicate ecosystem, each curl a distinct entity with its own moisture needs.
+To keep those vibrant coils at their healthiest, consider introducing some hair superheroes into your regimen, such as:

-• Oils, like coconut, argan, grapeseed, safflower, sunflower, or jojoba, create a protective seal on the hair shaft, preventing moisture loss.
+• Oils like coconut, argan, grapeseed, safflower, sunflower, or jojoba, create a protective seal on the hair shaft, preventing moisture loss.

 • Butters, such as shea or mango, act as emollients, locking in the hair’s moisture and smoothing the cuticle.